matheuscassol/last-hotel-api/README.md

 It should be relatively easy to replace the ***Application*** layer for a different project, that uses the same ***Services*** but for a desktop app.
 The same should be true for replacing the ***Data*** layer for one that connects to a different API, instead of a database.

 It should also be easy to add new Controllers, Services, and Objects as this project was coded having the **SOLID principles** and **Clean Code** in mind.

+### Test Coverage
+The test coverage include all Services, Controllers and Repositories.
+There is no duplication of tests when it comes to Base abstract objects. *Ex: **BookingRepository** and **ClientRepository** both inherit the implementation from the **BaseRepository**.
+There is no reason to test the same implementation twice, so all of the **BaseRepository** methods are tested with the **ClientRepository** tests.*

 ## Shortcuts
 This is the list of features left out of the project for simplicity.